Head Full of Honey (2014 film): Reception

 The film was the highest-grossing German film released in 2014 with a gross of US$63 million and is currently the third highest-grossing German film of all time.

 US remake

 On 21 March 2018, German media announced that Til Schweiger would create a remake of Honig im Kopf – with its literally-translated name, Honey in the Head – for the US market, with him as director and with Nick Nolte and Matt Dillon as main cast members.
-It was eventually also titled Head Full of Honey.
+It was eventually titled Head Full of Honey.